EvgenyGrinko/Webpack_config/README.md

 `html-webpack-plugin` - for automatic import of the index.html file with scripts.</br>
 `clean-webpack-plugin` - to clean up automatically the 'dist' folder after builds.<br/>
 `copy-webpack-plugin` - to copy static files (like favicon) or entire folders to the build directory.<br/>
+`mini-css-extract-plugin` - to create a separate file for all css (without "style" section in the head)

 # Loaders